 There’s no single auto insurer that has the best rates for everyone.
 All those TV ads that say, “drivers who switched from company A to company B saved an average of $351 per year” are telling the truth – but not the whole truth.
 Yes, the drivers who switched to company B saved money.
 What the ads don’t mention is all the drivers who chose not to switch because company A was cheaper for them.

 The best way to find a better rate on your policy is to get actual quotes from several different companies.
+Start with major insurers like Liberty Mutual and Allstate.
 You just enter some basic information about yourself, your car, and the coverage you want.
 The system then uses that info to get quick quotes from several insurers at once.
 If you see a quote you like, you can contact the company to order a policy.

 Before you switch, make sure the company has more than just good prices.
 You also want them to be easy to work with if you have an accident or some other problem.
 To see how a particular insurance company measures up, check its customer satisfaction ratings from J.D.
 Power.
 You can also check the Better Business Bureau to see if there are any complaints about the company.